 CWH Volume 2 covers the New Testament era and the beginnings of Christianity up to A.D.
 1066.

 Some core resources from Volume 1 are also used with Volume 2.
-Among them are the Bible (in a version appropriate for each child), Ancient World, Bible History, You Can Understand the Bible, Usborne Time Travelers, and Roman Lives (by Plutarch).
+Among them are the Bible (in a version appropriate for each child), Bible History, You Can Understand the Bible, and Roman Lives (by Plutarch).
 Keep in mind that you will be using only those core books required for the level at which each child will be working.

 Among additional core books required for CWH Volume 2 are Famous Men of the Middle Ages, Augustus Caesar's World, and 57 Stories of Saints.
-You will also need to select a core history text.
-Titles for the various levels are Founders of Freedom (beginning level), The World's Story (grammar level), Light to the Nations (logic level), and History of the Church from the Didache series (rhetoric level).
+For the logic level, you should also use the core history text Light to the Nations, and for the rhetoric level, you need to use History of the Church from the Didache series.

 CWH offers choices of some core books since some of the excellent newer options (e.g., the Didache series and Catholic Textbook Project history texts) are much more expensive than some older resources.
 Many books from Volume 2 are also used with the third volume, so keep that in mind as you decide which books to buy.